bocoup/webpack-workshop/content/00-core/03-webpack-plugins/content/00-plugins-change-everything.md

 # Plugins change everything

+Plugins allow considerable customization of the build process.
+With a plugin you can:

 - change parser details
 - write custom transformations
-- utilize the module graph in other ways.
+- utilize the module graph in other ways

+--

 ### Plugins Used Here

+We'll use the following four plugins today to bundle our application:

-- ExtractTextWebpackPlugin
+- `ExtractTextWebpackPlugin`
-- HtmlWebpackPlugin
+- `HtmlWebpackPlugin`
-- DefinePlugin
+- `DefinePlugin`
-- UgilfyJsPlugin.
+- `UglifyJsPlugin`

 ???